Agile and Lean methodologies are often compared to each other but their origins are quite different.

 Quality: the project is tested at each step, with every sprint or as code is written.

-Training and empowerment: teams are encouraged to ‘self-organise’, develop their skills and find their own solutions to problems.
+Training and empowerment: teams are encouraged to ‘self-organize’, develop their skills and find their own solutions to problems.

 Scrum can benefit your company by: